Richard Marker1

 F, #89445, b.
 6 May 1942

 Hon.
-Caroline Patricia Bagot was born on 6 May 1942.1 She is the daughter of Major Sir Heneage Charles Bagot, 9th Baron Bagot of Bagot's Bromley and Muriel Patricia Moore Boyle.1 She married, firstly, Hugh Alexander James Cameron-Rose in 1962.1 She and Hugh Alexander James Cameron-Rose were divorced in 1985.1 She married, secondly, Peter Garner-Clarke in 1991.1
+Caroline Patricia Bagot was born on 6 May 1942.1 She is the daughter of Major Heneage Charles Bagot, 9th Baron Bagot of Bagot's Bromley and Muriel Patricia Moore Boyle.1 She married, firstly, Hugh Alexander James Cameron-Rose in 1962.1 She and Hugh Alexander James Cameron-Rose were divorced in 1985.1 She married, secondly, Peter Garner-Clarke in 1991.1 She and Peter Garner-Clarke were divorced in 1999.2

-From 1962, her married name became Cameron-Rose.1 From 1991, her married name became Garner-Clarke.1 She lived in 1999 at Tradsfield House, St. Martins, Shropshire, England.1
+From 1962, her married name became Cameron-Rose.1 From 1991, her married name became Garner-Clarke.1 She lived in 1999 at Tradsfield House, St. Martins, Shropshire, EnglandG.1

 Children of Hon.
 Caroline Patricia Bagot and Hugh Alexander James Cameron-Rose